arturtamborski/cli-best-practices/README.md

 <br>

-### 5.5.
-Try to follow man pages when displaying help.
+## 5.5.
+Try to follow man pages when displaying help

 ```
 NAMESYNOPSIS